C++ Recursion - C++ Programming Tutorial

 }

-In this syntax, we have taken a function name (data_type parameter 1….) that is declared as 'recursion' passing with several parameters.
-Here, the recursion function calls itself several times.
+In this structure, a function name (data_type parameter 1….) is defined as 'recursion' and accepts multiple parameters.
+Within this context, the recursion function invokes itself numerous times.

 Simple Example of C++ Recursion

-Let us take a simple example to find the factorial using the recursion in C++.
+Let's consider a basic illustration to calculate the factorial using recursion in C++.

 Example